puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ### Known Issues

+- The `dsc_log` resource may not appear to work.
+The ["Log" resource](https://technet.microsoft.com/en-us/library/Dn282117.aspx) writes events to the 'Microsoft-Windows-Desired State Configuration/Analytic' event log, which is [disabled by default](https://technet.microsoft.com/en-us/library/Cc749492.aspx).

-When installing the module on Windows you may run into an issue regarding long file names (LFN) due to the long paths of the generated schema files.
+- When installing the module on Windows you may run into an issue regarding long file names (LFN) due to the long paths of the generated schema files.
 If you install your module on a Linux master and then use plugin sync you will likely not see this issue.
 If you are attempting to install the module on a Windows machine using `puppet module install puppetlabs-dsc` you may run into an error that looks similar to the following:

 ~~~
 Error: No such file or directory @ rb_sysopen - C:/ProgramData/PuppetLabs/puppet/cache/puppet-module/cache/tmp-unpacker20150713-...mof